 Loving the woodland animal masks?
 Grab them here.

-Click GO and your Print Then Cut image will be cut out by Cricut!
+Click GO, and your Print Then Cut Cricut will cut out image!

 Benefits of Print Then Cut

 - It’s quick.
 Unlike layered SVG files, which take time to cut out many colors of material to complete the final project, Print Then Cut allows you to cut only once per image result while preserving all the colors of your design through printing.

 - It’s colorful.
 Since you are using a printer any number of colors or blend of color can be used with your image.